Jacob1233/remove-paradox-launcher/README.md

-# remove-paradox-launcher powershell script
-### removes the paradox launcher from user's appdata
+# remove paradox-launcher from appdata
-### replace J with your directory
+This script is created as a workaround for an unknown issue that prevents the paradox launcher from displaying.
+After much trial and error, I found that my only solution is to remove the launcher files and reinstall every time I run the game exe.
+Powershell `ExecutionPolicy Unrestricted` is required.